 If a fraudster got access to your banking information or credit card numbers, there’s a good chance they have access to other accounts.

-- Enabling multi-factor authentication on your accounts.
+- Enabling multi-factor authentication on your accounts (MFA or 2FA).
 This is an added layer of security that requires a special code along with your password.
 While most companies use SMS for sending you these codes, that can be compromised if someone steals your phone.
 Instead, use an authenticator app.

-Once you prepare to report the fraud, you’ll want to gather as much proof as possible.
+With your accounts secured, you’ll want to report the fraud to the proper authorities.
 Depending on your situation, you should collect:

 - Documentation of fraudulent transactions and financial losses.
 Tally up the total amount scammers took from each account, stolen credit cards, etc.

 - Evidence relating to the fraud.
 This includes receipts, loan or credit denials, bank statements, money orders, etc.

 - Identifying contact information that could be used to find the scammers.Think about social media profiles you encountered, unknown phone numbers that sent you fake text messages, etc...
 Take a screenshot of websites selling fraudulent goods or engaging in scams (including the website address).

 - Written communication from scammers.
 If the fraudster reached out to you, collect copies of phishing emails, threatening text messages, or screenshots of social media messages discussing sextortion.

 - Recovery logs that detail whom you spoke with or emailed about the fraudulent activity on your accounts.
 Try to record the date, time, names, and what was said.

 You’ll need all this information to file your report, aid investigators, and seek restitution for damages.
 It’s also smart to have this documentation for your records, should something else come up.